array(42) {

 ["property_scientific_abstract"]=>

-Participants: patients enrolled in this phase III trial with demographic, endoscopic and histological data available at W0, W8 and W52.
+Participants: patients enrolled in this trial with endoscopic and histological data available at W0, W8 and W52.

-Primary outcome: assess the models’ ability to determine disease activity through validated scores combining endoscopic and histological data or based on automated neutrophil cutoff.
+Primary outcome: assess models' ability to determine activity through validated scores combining endoscopic-histological data or based on automated neutrophil cutoff.

-Secondary outcome: assess the models’ ability to predict treatment response as histological improvement and remission through validated scores.
+Secondary outcome: assess the models’ ability to predict treatment response as histological improvement/remission through validated scores.
+Identify predictors of response to therapy by integrating Omics data.

-Furthermore, we recently developed a novel AI-driven model to standardize the detection, localization, and quantification of neutrophils, supporting objective evaluations of histological activity and enabling prediction of early therapy response predictions in the same Phase 2 Clinical trial UC cohort.
+Furthermore, we developed a novel AI-driven model to standardize the detection, localization, and quantification of neutrophils, supporting objective evaluations of histological activity and enabling prediction of early therapy response predictions in the same trial.
 Our new model showed remarkable ability to localize (DICE score 67.6%) and detect (F1 score 72%) neutrophils.
 We identified optimal neutrophil density cutoffs (cells/mm²) to indicate disease activity and response to therapy.

 Endoscopic videos and histological WSI at W0, W8 and W52 will be used.
 Data on disease activity assessed through MES and UCEIS and histological activity assessed by Geboes will be retrieved, as well as single items of each score.